Super Bowl 55 Food Recipes: How To Not Screw up the Buffalo Chicken Dip

 Why do people insist on doing this?
 The second that cheese starts cooling it transforms into a layer of concrete blocking your tortilla chip from the deliciousness that lies beneath.

-If you’re at a party and see this dip, just take a seat and watch.
-Over and over people try to pierce the cheese armor which obviously results in their chip shattering, forcing them to drag that misshapen nub of a tortilla through the dip down to their knuckles.
+If you’re among friends and/or family and see this dip, just take a seat and watch.
+Over and over people try to pierce the cheese armor, which obviously results in their chip shattering, forcing them to drag that misshapen nub of a tortilla through the dip down to their knuckles.

-And don’t even get me started on whether people drinking at these parties are washing their hands properly.
+And don’t even get me started on whether people drinking during the Super Bowl are washing their hands properly.

 You might as well do everyone a favor and right when that dip is served, Gronk spike the bag of chips, stomp on it a few times, then serve.